‘Using the Tool’ Stratagem

 “What do you mean?
 We’re here!
 We have the world record!”

 Before he could finish the thing was upon them.
 They were in it.
 Bombi was holding Chagrinn one moment, and holding nothing in the next.
 She looked at her hands.
-They were tiny, puffy, and soft.
-Her fingernails were like thinning droplets of milk.
+They were tiny, puffy, and soft, fingernails like thinning droplets of milk.
 There was a light above her: the regular light of a worldly lantern.

 She tried to turn her head, but it was far too heavy.
 Someone moved her, handed her to her mother.
 The woman wept for her beautiful new daughter, wept in joy at her own ability to create.
 She stroked the infant’s tiny head and cooed.